clearlinux/clear-linux-documentation/source/ciao-deploy.rst

 .. code-block:: console

-   # swupd bundle-add go-basic os-core-dev kvm-host os-common
+   # swupd bundle-add go-basic c-basic kvm-host openstack-common

 go-basic
-  provides golang, which is needed to compile ciao os-core-dev provides gcc, which is needed to compile some ciao dependencies kvm-host provides qemu, which is needed to build the CNCI image os-common provides python-keystone client, which is a dependency of the keystone role
+  provides golang, which is needed to compile ciao c-basic provides gcc, which is needed to compile some ciao dependencies kvm-host provides qemu, which is needed to build the CNCI image openstack-common provides python-keystone client, which is a dependency of the keystone role

 For Ubuntu and Fedora, follow the instructions from `github`_